 Today there is a greater selection of tools, looms, and forks available, which are specifically made for today's crocheter.
 They are made in a variety of materials from plastic to wood to metal.
 The main idea of a hairpin loom is to have two rigid parallel prongs on which to wrap the yarn appropriately.

 Hairpin lace/crochet is extremely easy and versatile.
 Why not give it a try?
 The strips can be used in just about any project.
 Examples include delicate edgings on hankies and towels, shawls, doilies, collars and cuffs, scarves, etc.

 If you have questions feel free to send an email or post them in the forum using the links provided in the right hand column.

-For ideas on how to use Hairpin Lace take a look at some of the online free pattern directories for instance Crochet Pattern Central, or for some interesting designs and equipment have a look at Stitch Diva
+For ideas on how to use hairpin lace patterns take a look at some of the free pattern links on Crochet Pattern Central.